alicemunsal/dohex/DoHex2.md

 ```
 This is the expanded view of the customer component.
 Structuring and naming conventions are visible.
 "Service" keyword is added at the end of the each facade classes that you should write unit tests.

-lib may have models and/or transformers folder. models folder contains data models named DTOs, POCOs, POJOs, Records or Structs depends on what language you are using. transformers folder contains transformation functions for these data models.

 ## Key Points